stuckinsnow/stuckinsnow/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=stuckinsnow&label=Profile%20views&color=0e75b6&style=flat" alt="stuckinsnow" /> </p>

-- 🔭 I’m currently working on **a few secret projects :), and I'm also casually working on my portfolio.** Prior to intensively studying web development in 2023, I had worked on the occasional WordPress theme and tinkered around with a RaspberryPI.
+- 🔭 I’m currently working on **a few secret projects :), and I'm also casually working on my portfolio.** Prior to intensively learning web development in 2023, I had worked on the occasional WordPress theme and tinkered around with a RaspberryPI.
+It has always been an underlying passion but this year I have persued it a lot further.

-- You can reach me on linkedin!
+- You can reach me on linkedin.

 - 💬 Ask me about **life in Canada, hiking, competitive FPS gaming or chocolate!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">